-Module 6: Constantine & the Victory of Christianity
+Module 6: Constantine & Victory

 Hi everyone, and welcome to the sixth module of the History of Christianity 1 Course.
 In this section, we'll be looking at a pivotal series of events for the early church, and the effects of these events for the following centuries.